Funding for film festivals, screenings, conferences and events

 The Screen Culture Funding Program aims to:

-- increase access to screen content in Queensland, from traditional cinematic screens to new platforms
+- increase access to screen content and experiences in Queensland, from traditional cinematic screens to new platforms

 - provide support for regional and remote screen festivals across Queensland

 - support screen events that increase audiences’ choices

 - provide diverse content, often outside the mainstream.

 - provide culturally diverse content to Queensland audiences